Vision

 • supports hierarchy via a folding tree view

-• resources can be inspected, showing their values and allowing modification
+• resources can be inspected, showing their values

 • loaded assets can be inspected, providing basic information about them